6.3.2 Tax file numbers & taxation information

 Authority to use taxation information

-The exchange of information between DHS and the ATO is permitted by the secrecy provisions of the child support and taxation legislation (CSRC Act sections 16(2A), 16(3)(ca) and 16(6), CSA Act sections 150(2A), 150(3)(ca) and 150(6)).
+The exchange of information between Services Australia and the ATO is permitted by the secrecy provisions of the child support and taxation legislation (CSRC Act sections 16(2A), 16(3)(ca) and 16(6), CSA Act sections 150(2A), 150(3)(ca) and 150(6)).
 In addition, the child support legislation specifically authorises the Registrar to:

-- require the ATO to provide information the ATO possesses about people, including TFNs (CSRC Act section 16C(1), CSA Act section 150D(1)),
+- require the Commissioner of Taxation to provide information the Commissioner possesses about people, including TFNs, being information that

 - use that information to identify a person to decide whether a person can apply for a child support assessment, make or amend a child support assessment and decide whether a terminating event has happened (CSA Act section 150D(2)), and